 If not, the spores don’t just die.
 They stay dormant, and once the conditions are right, they will start mold growth.

 If there is dry air, the spores will stay in place.
 When the humidifier raises the humidity, they will start new colonies.

 You can prevent the humidifier from increasing mold by ensuring it never raises the humidity level above 50%.

 Today, more than 45% of the homes in the USA have mold infestations.
-This is attributable to high humidity in Florida, and others.
+This is attributable to the high humidity in Florida, and elsewhere.

-If you have been running a humidifier and you start to see the signs of mold exposure in toddlers such as sore throat, wheezing, breathlessness, watery eyes and running nose, there is mold.
+If you have been running a humidifier, and you start to see the signs of mold exposure in toddlers such as sore throat, wheezing, breathlessness, watery eyes, and runny nose, there is mold.